SatCloP/pyrtlib/docs/source/examples/plot_bt_era5_cloudy_prodile.rst

  .. code-block:: none

-    /Users/slarosa/dev/pyrtlib/pyrtlib/main.py:205: UserWarning: It seems that BTCloudRTE.cloudy attribute is not set to True.
-Sets it to True for running model in cloudy condition. warnings.warn("It seems that BTCloudRTE.cloudy attribute is not set to True. "
+    /Users/slarosa/dev/pyrtlib/pyrtlib/tb_spectrum.py:205: UserWarning: It seems that TbCloudRTE.cloudy attribute is not set to True.
+Sets it to True for running model in cloudy condition. warnings.warn("It seems that TbCloudRTE.cloudy attribute is not set to True. "